altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, years semi tags with positive intersections should be available.
 			- Click on icon with 'x' on CITY tag below the title.
-			- Gallery should thumbnails correspondy to 'COUNTRY + untagged'.
+			- Gallery should show thumbnails corresponding to 'COUNTRY ∩ untagged'.
 			- Click on icon with 'x' on untagged below the title.
-			- Gallery should thumbnails correspondy to COUNTRY tag.
+			- Gallery should show thumbnails corresponding to COUNTRY tag.
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + + untagged + CITY as before.
+			- On sidebar left, select the same COUNTRY ∩ untagged ∩ CITY as before.
-			- Should be back to 'untagged + CITY geo' tag view.
+			- Should be back to 'COUNTRY ∩ untagged ∩ CITY' tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + + untagged + CITY as before.
+			- On sidebar left, select the same COUNTRY ∩ untagged ∩ CITY as before.
-			- Should be back to 'untagged + CITY geo' tag view.
+			- Should be back to 'COUNTRY ∩ untagged ∩ CITY' tag view.
 			- On sidebar left, click on the same CITY geo tag.
-			- Gallery should thumbnails correspondy to 'COUNTRY + untagged'.
+			- Gallery should show thumbnails corresponding to 'COUNTRY ∩ untagged'.
-			- On sidebar left, click on the untagged
+			- On sidebar left, click on the 'untagged' tag.
 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to 'all pictures'.
 UNTAGGED>COUNTRY>CITY
-			- On sidebar left, click on 'unatagged'.
+			- On sidebar left, click on 'untagged'.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in untagged.
 				- Below title, the 'untagged' with a white icon tag and with 'x' to its right.
 				- On sidebar left, years and geo COUNTRY tags with positive intersections should be available.